quinbez/Pre-Training-and-Fine-Tuning-with-Pytorch/README.md

 ## Freezing the model

 The process of transfer learning usually goes: freeze some base layers of a pre-trained model and then adjust the output layers (also called the classifier layers ) to suit our needs.We can customize the outputs of a pre-trained model by changing the output layers to suit our problem.

 For example, The original `torchvision.models.efficientnet_b0()` comes with output `features of 1000` because there are 1000 classes in ImageNet, the dataset it was trained on.
 However, for our problem, we might not need that much output, so let's say our problem needs `out_features = 3`.
 So let's freeze all of the layers parameters in the feature section of our model.
 Note that to freeze layers means to keep them how they are during training.

-For example, if our model has pre-trained layers, to freeze them would be like saying, "don't change any of the patterns in these layers during training.
+For instance, if our model has pre-trained layers, to freeze them would be like saying, "don't change any of the patterns in these layers during training.
 Leave them how they are."
 We can freeze all of the layers parameters in the features section by setting the attribute `requires_grad = False`.
 For parameters with `requires_grad = False` PyTorch doesn't track gradient updates and in turn, these parameters won't be changed by our optimizer during training.

 ```python